openfoodfacts/openfoodfacts-server/README.md

 We need Perl volunteers for new features, test writing, debugging, refactoring.

+**Installation**
+- Please see the product opener documentation at http://en.wiki.openfoodfacts.org/Project:ProductOpener

 **How to start contributing**
 ===
 - Feel free to join us on Slack at http://slack.openfoodfacts.org in the channels: #api #productopener #dev
-- Please see the product opener documentation at http://en.wiki.openfoodfacts.org/Project:ProductOpener
 - If you're looking for the API, look at http://en.wiki.openfoodfacts.org/API